prodo-dev/plz/README.md

 This section is an attempt to describe the rationale behind the high-level architecture of Plz.

-- why Docker: simplifies log handling.
-We obtain a stream of logs from the running jobs just by calling the Docker API, with facilities to filter for time.
+- why Docker: simplifies input and output, which results in concrete simplifications like log handling: we obtain a stream of logs from the running jobs just by calling the Docker API, with facilities to filter for time.
   Running commands with ssh requires to either keep the connection as to gather the output or redirecting the output and reading it later from a file.
 In general, Docker doesn't provide only isolation, but also an environment where the job runs autonomously with controlled inputs and outputs
 - why not using git to store code snapshots (and use git to transfer code to the instance): because it's very common that users want to make changes that they don't necessarily want in their commit history.
-For instance, when users try to make their job run in the cloud, or run at a different scale than what they use to (for instance, run the job with far more data than they do locally), they might try several one-line tweaks.
+For instance, when users try to make their job run in the cloud, or to run it at a different scale than what they use to (for instance, to run the job with far more data than they do locally), they might try several one-line tweaks.
 These commits (possibly paired with messages that would be meaningless in a month, like ''Change foobar from 0 to 1'') are hardly useful and pollute the repo history.
-Plz could also create a different branch for each job but (in order to allow for `plz rerun`) then these branches should be kept, would be listed in `git branch`, etc. _A good summary answer to the question would be: because users want to commit stuff that ''works'' (commits you can revert to, use for reference, etc.) and you don't know whether something works until you've run it._ The solution for code storage we implemented, using Docker images, is quite simple to implement and understand as the docker API allows you to just send the files as a tarball in order to create an image (if we were using git, for the case of private repos, we would need to implement usage of git credentials in the instance, which would actually be more complicated).
+Plz could also create a different branch for each job but (in order to allow for `plz rerun`) then these branches should be kept, would be listed in `git branch`, etc. _A good summary answer to the question would be: because users want to commit stuff that ''works'' (commits you can revert to, use for reference, etc.) and you don't know whether something works until you've run it._ The solution for code storage we implemented, using Docker images, is quite simple to implement and understand as the docker API allows you to just send the files as a tarball in order to create an image (if we were using git, for the case of private repos, we would need to implement usage of git credentials in the instance, which would actually be more complicated than using Docker).
 Docker images are given a name so that they can be referenced later, making `plz rerun` easy to implement as well.
 The code can be retrieved by looking inside the image, which is a reliable source of truth, as it stores the code that was actually running

-### Could plz be smaller?
+### Could Plz be smaller?

 - why do we need a controller/server: one reason is to manage locks (for instance, to avoid two jobs requests using the same instance).
-It's true that locking could be done just by using a redis server (so instead of a controller/plz server, the CLI could maybe point to a redis server taking care of locks).
+It's true that locking could be done just by using a redis server (so instead of a controller/Plz server, the CLI could maybe point to a redis server taking care of locks).
 That would force the tool to assume that everyone uses it collaboratively (one could engineer an altered CLI that locks every instance, etc.).
 We are having this assumption now, but we are not forced to keep it in